opf/openproject/docs/user-guide/projects/project-settings/README.md

 ![User-guide-open-project-settings](User-guide-open-project-settings.png)

-> **Note**: You have to be a project admin in order to see and access the project settings.
+> **Note**: You have to be a project administrator in order to see and access the project settings.

 ## Overview